TorontoClimbingClub/tcc-deal-buddy/AVANTLINK_SETUP.md

-# AvantLink API Integration Setup
+# AvantLink API Integration Setup - Merchant Sale Tracker

-This guide explains how to set up the AvantLink API integration in your TCC Deal Buddy application.
+This guide explains how to set up the AvantLink API integration in your TCC Deal Buddy application for focused merchant sale tracking.

 ## Prerequisites